uilicious/uilicious-docs-v3/reference/dynamic-test-data/load-test-data-from-file.md

 ---
+# Write a short description about the page.
+This will be displayed on google search results.
-description: These commands allow you to load test data from files in supported formats.
+description: Learn how to use the different commands to load test data from files in supported formats in your UIlicious test.
 ---

 # Load test data from File